tpmccallum/ethereum_database_research_and_testing/leveldb/leveldb.md

 web3.eth.getBlock(web3.eth.blockNumber).stateRoot
 `

+## Installing npm, node and level

+We will be using nodejs and level to inspect the leveldb database.

+With reference to the following site https://github.com/nodesource/distributions to install nodejs and npm please use the following commands.

+`
+curl -sL https://deb.nodesource.com/setup_9.x | sudo -E bash -
+sudo apt-get install -y nodejs
+`

+`
+sudo apt-get install nodejs
+`

+You can verify the versions by typing the following commands.

+`
+npm -v
+`

+For nodejs

+`
+nodejs -v
+`

+To install level and other requirements, please use the following command.

+`
+npm install levelup leveldown rlp merkle-patricia-tree --save `

+The nodejs console can be started by typing.

+`
+nodejs
+`

+Here is an example of a file which I created (saves as file.js), and ran from the terminal using

+`
+nodejs file.js
+`

+`
+//requirements
+var Trie = require('merkle-patricia-tree');
+var levelup = require('levelup');
+var leveldown = require('leveldown');
+var rlp = require('rlp');
+//set the database variable
+var db = levelup(leveldown('/home/timothymccallum/gethDataDir/geth/chaindata'));
+//set the genesis state root variable var root = '0xe403429877a3fd13eb3da17503af458dd0741ec3b617f2eaf2338ca945edb0e2';
+//set the trie variable
+var trie = new Trie(db, root);
+//set the variable tim which is my account address var tim = new Buffer('0xb7714bd73152a27939914c644fb7471966378626', 'hex');
+//get results from leveldb
+trie.get(tim, function (err, val) {
+  var decoded = rlp.decode(val);
+  console.log(decoded);
+});
+`

 # References
 [1] Wood, G., 2014.
 Ethereum: A secure decentralised generalised transaction ledger.
 Ethereum Project Yellow Paper, 151.